 You can now begin your journey.

 The spring path

-The path opens in front of you and you discover the spring season is there – Your inner spring.
-The air is soft and light.
+The path opens in front of you and you discover the spring season is there.
+Your inner spring where the air is soft and light.
 You feel the inspiration and joy flowing around you and making your heart beat.
-You smell the earth.
-You probably want to do some cleaning around you and inside of you.
+You smell the earth and probably want to do some cleaning around you and inside of you.

 A beautiful garden appears in front of you.
 You feel like going there to work the soil with your hands.
 Right next to it, you discover a pile of manure and refuse.
 You understand that these foul-smelling materials can turn into great compost if you mix them together, give them oxygen and time.
 In this indoor garden, the raw material that will become compost is your share of shade.
 By welcoming it, giving it your attention without judgment, working it with your hands through creation, you will give it the oxygen it needs to transform itself.
 You can then add it to the earth, to your share of light, to form a rich and fertile whole.
 Take advantage of this inner garden to sow new intentions, new desires and new wishes.